Dry Trimming Cannabis.January 21, 2019 1 By percysgrowroom

 1: I Hate Trimming!

-I love to grow weed, and chopping is always a mix of happy and sad emotions.
+I love to grow, and chopping is always a mix of happy and sad emotions.
 I’m happy to be getting some tasty weed in a few weeks, but, I have raised my plant from seed, and spent their whole lives with them.
 You do get attached.

 After chopping a crop, on my own for 16 hours, I decided I wasn’t trimming any more.
 Even for a Percy Grower, it can take hours, maybe even days to complete a harvest when wet trimming.
 It starts off real fun, but becomes boring very quickly once you’re over your first harvest.